 The Vehicle Doesn’t Matter.
 The Defense Attorney Does.
-Trust a DUI Defense Lawyer
+Call a DUI Defense Lawyer

 No matter what type of vehicle you were arrested in, the officer must have proof that your BAC was at or above 0.08 or you were impaired for the prosecution to gain a conviction.
 As a first-degree misdemeanor offense, a DUI could lead to a maximum of one year in jail, in addition to fines and other consequences.

 At The Law Office of Gabriel & Gabriel, attorney Brian P. Gabriel puts all his resources to work to defend your case, investigating each fact to uncover evidence that he can use to your advantage.
 There are several ways a DUI charge can be dismissed or reduced to a lesser offense.
 Find out what approach may work best with a free consultation.
 Call 561-622-5575 or complete a contact form today.